 Welcome to Dynamic Yield!
 The Dynamic Yield platform allows you to serve your visitors with more relevant content and promotions, instead of serving a one-size-fit-all to all visitors.
 This can be done with advanced behavioral targeting capabilities, targeted messages, and product recommendations.

-While Dynamic Yield is most commonly used to power websites, you can also leverage Dynamic Yield in emails, native mobile apps, or you can use the eXPerience API to power any digital asset (call center, Kiosk, Alexa Skill, etc.).
+While Dynamic Yield is most commonly used to power websites, you can also leverage Dynamic Yield in emails, native mobile apps, or you can use the eXPerience APIs to power any digital asset (call center, Kiosk, Alexa Skill, etc.).

 Want more details?
 Visit Dynamic Yield Inspiration Library to see what you can do, or watch this overview:

 The Dynamic Yield Academy includes several beginner courses to get you started:

 - Platform Overview & Campaigns - the basic beginners guide to get an overview of the platform.

 - Intro to Behavioral Targeting - to learn a bit more about the user data you can use to create personalized experiences.